shortcircuitaudio/loopy-docs/howto.md

 Some of these models are discontinued, but any other signal relay with the same pinout will work just fine.
 I have uploaded a few datasheets for consultation in the `datasheets` folder.

-#### LEDs
+#### LED

 Any 5mm LED work in this project, but you want to be careful with the type you use and the resistors you couple with it.

-I have personally used 400mcd LEDs like the ones in [this link](https://www.switchelectronics.co.uk/blue-5mm-led-diffused-400mcd-30) with an 820R resistor, however you want to use a larger resistor value if you use high brightness LEDs, or you'll end up with a front panel too bright to be looked at without problems.
+I have personally used 400mcd LED like the one [here](https://www.switchelectronics.co.uk/blue-5mm-led-diffused-400mcd-30) with an 820R resistor, however you *must* to use a larger resistor value with high brightness LED, or you'll end up with a front panel too bright to be usable.

 #### Audio Jack

-I suggest to use the REAN/Neutrik NYS2152, but the REAN/Neutrik NYS215 works too (stereo): PCB is designed around this footprint and the schematic uses stereo jacks, so an additional (unused, unconnected) hole is available on the PCB. this should give you some flexibility in the sourcing of the part.
+I suggest to use the REAN/Neutrik NYS2152, but the REAN/Neutrik NYS215 works too (stereo version): PCB is designed around this footprint and the schematic uses stereo jacks, so an additional (unused, unconnected) hole is available on the PCB. this should give you some flexibility in the sourcing of the part.
 Drawing diagram for these jacks is in the `datasheets` folder.